 Nevada is considered a good place for retired individuals and couples.
 The Las Vegas region and its many suburbs are already full of retired folk.
 There are excellent healthcare facilities, and the warmer weather all year long helps those with allergies and lung problems.

-This state has lots of great shopping and dining establishments, and there are some fantastic cultural and arts attractions as well.
+This state has lots of great dining establishments, and there are some fantastic cultural and arts attractions as well.

 - Low taxes and no state income tax